alongalperin/sequence_generation/README.md

-# sequence_generation
-Final Project for course: Workshop for Data Scientist Final Project
+# Workshop for Data Scientist Final Project
+## Sequence Generation with Keras
+## By Alon Galperin & Matan Yeshurun